crystal-lang/crystal/Contributing.md

 The standard library documentation is on the code itself.
 It uses a subset of [Markdown](http://daringfireball.net/projects/markdown/).
-You can [use Ruby as a source of inspiration](https://twitter.com/yukihiro_matz/status/549317901002342400) whenever applicalble.
+You can [use Ruby as a source of inspiration](https://twitter.com/yukihiro_matz/status/549317901002342400) whenever applicable.
 To generate the docs execute `make doc`.

 ## Contributing to the standard library